weavejester/integrant/README.md

 By default this functions the same as `halt!`, but we can customize the behavior with the `suspend-key!` multimethod to keep open connections and resources that `halt-key!` would close.

+Like `halt-key!`, `suspend-key!` should be both side-effectful and idempotent.

 The `resume` function acts like `init`, but takes an additional argument specifying a suspended system: